Official Recommendations On Hand Washing and Drying: Paper Towels, Cloth Towels and Electric Hand Dryers

 2010 Provincial Infectious Diseases Advisory Committee (PIDAC)

-- Describes “Best Practices for Hand Hygiene In All Health Care Settings”
+Describes “Best Practices for Hand Hygiene In All Health Care Settings” (see page 44)

-a) disposable paper hand-towels provide the lowest risk of cross-contamination and should be used for drying hands in clinical practice areas 109, 113;
+- Disposable paper hand-towels provide the lowest risk of cross-contamination and shall be used for drying hands in clinical practice areas.

-b) Cloth drying towels must not be used 41;
+- Cloth drying towels shall not be used.

-c) towel dispensers must be mounted such that access to them is unobstructed and splashing or dripping onto adjacent wall and floor surfaces is minimized.
-109, 113
+- Towel dispensers shall be mounted such that access to them is unobstructed and splashing or dripping onto adjacent wall and floor surfaces is minimized.

-d) towel dispenser design should be such that only the towel is touched during removal of towel for use.
+- Towel dispenser design shall be such that only the towel is touched during removal of towel for use.

-f) where hot-air dryers are used in non-clinical areas, hands-free taps are required.
+- If hot-air dryers are used in non-clinical (public) areas:

-g) If hot-air dryers are used in non-clinical areas, there must be a contingency for power interruptions.”
+- there must be a contingency for power interruptions.